 CLASP Independent Living

-UCP CLASP focuses on renewing the independent spirit of people with developmental disabilities like autism, epilepsy, intellectual disability, Down syndrome and cerebral palsy.
-Each month, CLASP’s independent living program provides individualized instruction and skills training to 32 low-income adults in their home and community.
-Instructors work closely with each client to tailor activities specific to each client’s personal goals.
+UCP’s CLASP focuses on renewing the independent spirit of people with developmental disabilities like autism, epilepsy, intellectual disability, Down syndrome and cerebral palsy.
+Each month, CLASP’s independent living program provides individualized instruction and skills training to 36 low-income adults in their own home and community.
+Our CLASP clients do so much better living in their own homes and community than they would in institutions.

 Areas of instruction include:

 - Personal/social development

 - Financial management

 - Health and navigating the health care system